 Over the years, office design setups have developed and changed from cubicle-style offices with static office desks that limited true workspace freedom and restricted team collaboration to the introduction of modern open-plan workspaces that encourage ‘smart working’ where productivity and wellbeing go hand in hand.

 Workplace wellbeing relates to every aspect of working life and includes the environment itself, the layout, and its furniture and equipment which are all things that can contribute to positive and negative effects on our physical and mental health.

-Designing a wellbeing friendly office
+Designing a wellbeing-friendly office

-All though many workspaces have common features, every office is very much unique to the business and its requirements.
+Although many workspaces have common features, every office is very much unique to the business and its requirements.
 A modern agile office will include a range of zones that allow for collaboration, socialising, meetings and focus areas.

-When designing an office that promotes positive wellbeing there are several things, we can introduce to help implement positive change and healthier employees that include maximising natural light sources, using plants to improve air quality and reviewing office furniture and equipment.
+When designing an office that promotes positive wellbeing there are several things we can introduce to help implement positive change and healthier employees that include maximising natural light sources, using plants to improve air quality and reviewing office furniture and equipment.

 Embrace the standing evolution

 Would you believe us if we told you sitting at your desk every day can be as unhealthy as smoking?!
 It’s true, the human body isn’t designed to be seated.
 When seated the body uses less energy and can cause several health concerns including obesity, increased blood pressure and abnormal cholesterol levels.

 If you’re looking at ways to be healthier at work, then start with your desk.
 A desk that gives you the flexibility to sit or stand (also known as a height-adjustable desk) can help improve productivity and increase creativity simply by encouraging movement.
 Switching the way you work also brings a wealth of health benefits including the alleviation of aches and pains, circulatory problems or musculoskeletal issues or injuries.